 We can assist an individual who has been named the trustee or personal representative of an estate by serving as the agent.
 We work directly with the trustee or personal representative in the administration of the trust or estate and provide the expertise that an individual may not have.
 We would handle the investment management, administrative responsibilities, and tax duties.

-Trust services provided by Southern Michigan Bank & Trustís Southern Financial Group Division are not affiliated with Raymond James and are not FDIC insured.
+Trust services provided by Southern Michigan Bank & Trustís Southern Financial Group Division are not FDIC insured.
 They may lose value and there is no bank guarantee.